Skip to content

 Characteristics of Realistic Painting

-• Focus on the present, the time and place in which the realist painters lived.
+• It focuses on the present time and place of the realist painters.

 Famous Realistic Painters

-In addition to its founder, Gustave Courbet, there are other famous French realist painters, such as Honoré Daumier, Jean-François Millet, and Édouard Manet.
+Besides its founder Gustave Courbet, other well-known French realist painters include Honoré Daumier, Jean-François Millet and Édouard Manet.

-Outside of France, notable realist painters include the English artists William Holman Hunt and Ford Madox Brown, as well as the Germans Franz von Lenbach and Max Liebermann.
+Beyond France, notable realist painters are the English artists William Holman Hunt and Ford Madox Brown as well as the Germans Franz von Lenbach and Max Liebermann.

 How to Paint a Realistic Painting?

-However, if you want to paint a realistic painting like an authentic artist of the movement, you should know that there is a very easy system to do so…
+To produce a realistic painting like a true artist of the movement, there is a simple method to follow…

 Painting a Realistic Painting with Canvas by Numbers

-With the paint by numbers system from Canvas by Numbers, you can practice realistic painting even if you have no experience with brushes.
+With the Canvas by Numbers system, you can try realistic painting even if you have no prior experience with brushes.

 Realistic Paintings You Can Paint by Numbers